japila-books/spark-sql-internals/docs/spark-sql-ExchangeCoordinator.md

 registerExchange(exchange: ShuffleExchangeExec): Unit
 ----

-`registerExchange` simply adds the <<spark-sql-SparkPlan-ShuffleExchangeExec.adoc#, ShuffleExchangeExec>> unary physical operator to the <<exchanges, exchanges>> internal registry.
+`registerExchange` simply adds the <<spark-sql-SparkPlan-ShuffleExchangeExec.md#, ShuffleExchangeExec>> unary physical operator to the <<exchanges, exchanges>> internal registry.

-NOTE: `registerExchange` is used exclusively when `ShuffleExchangeExec` unary physical operator is requested to <<spark-sql-SparkPlan-ShuffleExchangeExec.adoc#doPrepare, prepare itself for execution>>.
+NOTE: `registerExchange` is used exclusively when `ShuffleExchangeExec` unary physical operator is requested to <<spark-sql-SparkPlan-ShuffleExchangeExec.md#doPrepare, prepare itself for execution>>.